logo

 FDNY Memorial Wall - a moving memorial of fallen FDNY heroes; located very close to the National 9/11 Memorial & Museum

-Fearless Girl - a bronze sculpture of a girl promoting female empowerment; she's looking at the New York Stock Exchange building
+Fearless Girl - a bronze sculpture of a girl promoting female empowerment; she faces the imposing New York Stock Exchange building

 HeliNY - a top-rated NYC helicoptering experience; take note there is a 275lb weight limit